Instrument landing system: ILS concept

 The ILS, developed just prior to the start of World War II, used a more complex system of signals and an antenna array to achieve higher accuracy.
 This requires significantly more complexity in the ground station and transmitters, with the advantage that the signals can be accurately decoded in the aircraft using simple electronics and displayed directly on analog instruments.
 The instruments can be placed in front of the pilot, eliminating the need for a radio operator to continually monitor the signals and relay the results to the pilot over the intercom.

 Key to its operation is a concept known as the amplitude modulation index, a measure of how strongly the amplitude modulation is applied to the carrier frequency.
 In the earlier beam systems, the signal was turned on and off entirely, corresponding to a modulation index of 100%.
 The determination of angle within the beam is based on the comparison of the audible strength of the two signals.

 In ILS, a more complex system of signals and antennas varies the modulation of two signals across the entire width of the beam pattern.
 The system relies on the use of sidebands, secondary frequencies that are created when two different signals are mixed.
-For instance, if one takes a radio frequency signal at 10 MHz and mixes that with an audible tone at 2500 Hz, four signals will be produced, at the original signals’ frequencies of 2500 and 10000000 hertz, and sidebands 9997500 and 10002500 hertz.
+For instance, if one takes a radio frequency signal at 10 MHz and mixes that with an audible tone at 2500 Hz, four signals will be produced, at the original signals' frequencies of 2500 and 10000000 Hz, and sidebands 9997500 and 10002500 Hz.
 The original 2500 Hz signal's frequency is too low to travel far from an antenna, but the other three signals are all radio frequency and can be effectively transmitted.

 ILS starts by mixing two modulating signals to the carrier, one at 90 Hz and another at 150.
 This creates a signal with five radio frequencies in total, the carrier and four sidebands.
 This combined signal, known as the CSB for "carrier and sidebands", is sent out evenly from an antenna array.
 The CSB is also sent into a circuit that suppresses the original carrier, leaving only the four sideband signals.
 This signal, known as SBO for "sidebands only", is also sent to the antenna array.